ganioc/scheme-exp-prj/EOPL/about-scheme/scheme.md

 ### A Simple Interpreter

+Procedures take the abstract syntax tree of a program and perform the indicated computation.

+Before learned procedures took data in the form of variant records and performed some action determined by the type of record.

-expressed values (possible values of expressions), denoted values (values bound to variables, cells containing expressed values)
+**expressed values** (possible values of expressions), **denoted values** (values bound to variables, cells containing expressed values)

 For simplicity , there are only two types of expressed values: